-Manuscripts with complete sets of illustrations, tables, captions, etc., should be submitted electronically to the chief editor (lml@geus.dk).
-The main text with references and figure captions should be either in Word or pdf format, figures should be in either pdf, jpeg or tiff format, and tables should be in Word text format, i.e. written in lines with tab spacing between table columns, or in Excel format.
-"Word tables" are discouraged because they are not re-formatted easily.
-Consult the editor before submitting other formats.
+Manuscripts with complete sets of illustrations, tables, captions, etc., should be submitted electronically to the chief editor (lml@ geus.dk).
+The main text with references and figure captions should be in Word format, figures should be in either pdf, jpeg, or tiff format, and tables should be in Excel or Word format.
+Word tables should be ordinary text files with tab spacing between table columns; Word's 'table function' is discouraged.
+Compare published articles for table layout.